 Will Young’s main areas of work are personal injury and clinical negligence, employment law, and professional discipline.
 Will regularly acts in personal injury claims in the County Court.
 His cases include a wide range of personal injury actions, as well as an expanding practice in the area...

-Alex is a civil practitioner whose practice is focused particularly on the areas of education, social welfare, court of protection, public law, employment and discrimination.
+Alexander Line is a civil practitioner, whose practice is focused particularly on the areas of education, social welfare, court of protection, public law, employment and discrimination.
 He regularly appears in employment tribunals, county courts and different chambers of the First-Tier Tribunal.
-He also has...
+He...

-Simon Oakes practises in commercial law, specialising in financial services and pensions matters.
-He has been involved in major financial services cases in recent years, including the LIBOR test case of Graiseley Properties Ltd v Barclays Bank Plc in the Court of Appeal.
-Having been seconded to both...
+Simon Oakes practises in commercial law, with a particular focus on banking & financial services matters.
+He has been involved in major financial services cases in recent years, including the LIBOR test case of Graiseley Properties Ltd v Barclays Bank Plc in the Court of Appeal, and Hockin v...

 Tom specialises in clinical negligence, personal injury, and inquests.
 He does a good balance of claimant and defendant work.
 He has also been developing a public law practice since his appointment to the Attorney General’s C Panel of Junior Counsel to the Crown in February 2016.
 Tom joined Outer...

-Katarina Sydow specialises mainly in public law, clinical negligence and personal injury.
-She acts on behalf of a diverse range of clients including individuals, NHS Trusts, local authorities and the Official Solicitor in the Court of Protection and regularly undertakes work well beyond her level of...
+Katarina Sydow specialises in public law, clinical negligence and personal injury.
+She acts on behalf of a diverse range of clients including individuals, NHS Trusts, local authorities and the Official Solicitor in the Court of Protection and regularly undertakes work well beyond her level of call....

-Saaman is regularly instructed in complex multi-jurisdictional commercial and regulatory disputes with work often involving the intersection of these fields.
-He has particular expertise in financial services, pensions, civil fraud and professional negligence.
-His financial services/banking work...
+Saaman is regularly instructed in complex multi-jurisdictional commercial and regulatory disputes with work often involving the intersection of both fields.
+He has particular expertise in banking/financial services, pensions, civil fraud and professional negligence.
+Saaman’s work is often...

-Paul joined Chambers as a tenant in 2014 and accepts instructions in all areas of Chambers’ practice, with a focus on Employment & Discrimination, Public Inquiries, Child Abuse, Clinical Negligence and Personal Injury.
-Paul has acted and advised in a range of Employment Tribunal claims,...
+Paul joined Chambers as a tenant in 2014 and accepts instructions in all areas of Chambers’ practice, with a focus on Employment & Discrimination / Harassment, Public Inquiries, Child Abuse, Clinical Negligence and Personal Injury.
+Paul has acted and advised in a range of Employment Tribunal...